gade-raghav/gade-raghav.github.io/about.md

 permalink: /about/
 published: true
 ---
-Computer & Communications undergrad studying at Manupal University Jaipur.
+Computer & Communications graduate from Manupal University Jaipur.
 I like to build applications.Full stack web developer.
-I’ve worked with django-framework, spring-boot framework, React, Docker, Python and C.
+I’ve worked with django-framework, spring-boot framework, Docker, Python and C.
 I learn by breaking code wherever I need to figure out why things work the way they do.
-Interested in IT and everything in its orbit, recently began to be fascinated by virtualization technology.
+Interested in IT and everything in its orbit, recently began to be fascinated by virtualization technology and Web3 .

 ## Work experience